nealcox/aoc2020/README.md

 lower and the one higher present.

 Day 6: Custom Customs
 Groups of sets of letters.
 Find all defferent letters in each group (part 1) and common letters in each group (part 2).

 Day 7: Handy Haversacks
 Lots of rules: I have a bag.
 Each type of bags must contain a specified number of different types of bag, recursively.

-Day 8:
+Day 8: Handheld Halting
+Finding infinite loop in a program, then getting rid of it.

+Day 9: Encoding Error
+Find a number in a list which isn't the sum of two numbers in a previous fixed length sub-list (part 1).
+Find a sub-list which sums to the number found in part 1.

+Day 10: Adapter Array
+List of integers: sort and look at differences between successive numbers (part 1).
+With a maximum difference of 3, how many paths are there through the list (part 2)?